-For the Festival's first 29 years, the wreath was a Ferris wheel.
-For the Festival's 30th anniversary four years ago, a new wreath was unveiled.
-The wreath's frame was created by Bessler Welding, and volunteers attached each light by hand.
+For the Festival’s first 29 years, the wreath was a Ferris wheel with lights attached to the frame.
+A new wreath was unveiled for the Festival’s 30th anniversary in 2014.
+The wreath’s frame was created by Bessler Welding, and volunteers attached each light by hand.

 The wreath measures 30 feet in diameter.

 The wreath is illuminated with 80 tube-shaped lights, 1,000 light bulbs, and rope lights.

 The wreath is on a timer so it will be off during the day and on at night.